datquocnguyen/LFTM/README.md

 We have output files of `testLFDMM.theta`, `testLFDMM.phi`, `testLFDMM.topWords`, `testLFDMM.topicAssignments` and `testLFDMM.paras`.

-In the LF-LDA and LF-DMM latent feature topic models, a word is generated by a latent feature topic-to-word component OR by a topic-to-word Dirichlet multinomial component.
-In actual implementation, instead of using a binary selection variable to record this, I simply add a value of the number of topics to the actual topic assigment value.
+In the LF-LDA and LF-DMM latent feature topic models, a word is generated by the latent feature topic-to-word component OR by the topic-to-word Dirichlet multinomial component.
+In actual implementation, instead of using a binary selection variable to record that, I simply add a value of the number of topics to the actual topic assignment value.
 For example with 20 topics, the output topic assignment `3 23 4 4 24 3 23 3 23 3 23` for a document means that the first word in the document is generated from topic 3 by the latent feature topic-to-word component.
 The second word is also generated from the same topic 3 (= 23 - 20), but by the topic-to-word Dirichlet multinomial component.
-It is similar for remaining words in the document.
+It is similar for the remaining words in the document.

 ### Document clustering evaluation